 Your temporary total disability (time that you are paid while you are unable to work) is the same whether your injury is a new injury or an aggravation of a previous condition.

 The amount of your settlement or the value of your case at trial may be affected if your employer can show that part of your permanent injuries are due to a pre-existing condition.
 Your employer may also attempt to argue that the aggravation of your pre-existing condition was only temporary rather than permanent.
-An experienced workers’ comp attorney will be able to assist you in showing that the aggravation is permanent.
+An experienced workers’ compensation attorney will be able to assist you in showing that the aggravation is permanent.

-If you have aggravated an injury from a prior Illinois workers’ comp claim, your employer will still be required to cover your medical bills and, if necessary, provide temporary total disability benefits.
-If you have suffered a work-related injury to the same body part on multiple occasions, your employer may receive a credit for past workers’ comp payments, which could affect your settlement amount.
+If you have aggravated an injury from a prior Illinois workers’ compensation claim, your employer will still be required to cover your medical bills and, if necessary, provide temporary total disability benefits.
+If you have suffered a work-related injury to the same body part on multiple occasions, your employer may receive a credit for past workers’ compensation payments, which could affect your settlement amount.
 To understand exactly what this means for your legal situation, it is imperative to discuss the particulars of your case with an experienced lawyer.